 WHAT TYPE OF ANESTHESIA DO YOU NEED FOR TOTAL BODY LIFT SURGERY?

-Total body lift surgery is performed under general anesthesia. understand the process of general anesthesia.
+Total body lift surgery is performed under general anesthesia.
 We will carefully explain in detail all of the risks, benefits, and alternatives to general anesthesia.

 There are several different techniques for performing total body lift.
 Common to all is the removal of fat and excess skin from the lower torso, including the lower abdomen, the flanks and hips, the upper buttocks, and the lower back.
 The scar is hidden below the bikini line, enabling you to show off your results in shorts and jeans.
 Tightening of the abdominal muscles is performed.
 Total body lift can be combined with liposuction, or other procedures.

 RECOVERY AND THE POSTOPERATIVE PERIOD